bumptech/nitro/docs/nitro.md

     *back* to the original sender using the top of the routing stack in the old frame.
- 2. The targeted delivery to the socket in the routing stack follows the same rules as nitro_reply
+ 2. The targeted delivery to the socket in the routing stack follows the same rules as nitro_reply.
  3. The "routing frame" and the "message frame" can be (and often are) the same frame.